LwMQ Hashing and Auxiliary API

 This set of functions is meant for cases where only a few HMACs need to be computed or verified, and the caller does not mind paying the cost of key setup every time.

-This simplicity comes at some preformance cost.
+This simplicity comes at some performance cost.

 LMQAPI